All Episodes

 A store of value that's not at risk that can be transferred around the world.

-Because you know, people always uh this is a debate I had with Peter Schiff many years ago, which is uh you can easily compare the strengths of one thing against the weaknesses of the other thing.
+Because, you know, people always, and this is a debate I had with Peter Schiff many years ago, which is you can easily compare the strengths of one thing against the weaknesses of the other thing.

 It doesn't really do anything, right?

-It's like saying, well, uh you you should you should stay single because you know, having a girlfriend is really expensive.
+It's like saying, well, you should stay single because, you know, having a girlfriend is really expensive.

 So all you're doing is taking all of the positives of being single and comparing them to all the negatives of being in a relationship, which is kind of pointless.